 - Although the series gives E.B.’s name as Eustace Baily, it was actually Ethan Bennett.

-- Though it is true that Hearst hired investigators to check out the claims prior to his arrival, including a man named L.D.
-Kellogg, an experienced practical miner, there is no evidence that Kellogg or any other investigator utilized heavy handed tactics with the town folk.
+- Though Hearst indeed hired investigators to check out the claims before his arrival, including a man named L.D.
+Kellogg, an experienced practical miner, there is no evidence that Kellogg or any other investigator utilized heavy-handed tactics with the town folk.
 After a brief investigation, Kellogg optioned the Homestake and Golden Star Claims for $70,000.

 - George Hearst never owned the Grand Central Hotel.
 However, he would build a new hotel at the Homestake Mine in 1879.

-- Though Hearst was known to have been a very controlling person in his business interests, there is no evidence that he was the ruthless man the character portrays on the HBO series.
-In fact, he was described in 19th century literature as a man of scrupulous integrity, a faithful friend, and without pretense or presumption of any kind.
+- Though Hearst was known to have been a very controlling person in his business interests, there is no evidence that he was the ruthless man the character portrays in the HBO series.
+In fact, he was described in 19th-century literature as a man of scrupulous integrity, a faithful friend, and without pretense or presumption of any kind.

-- While Jack Langrishe did operate a theatre in Deadwood, he was not gay, and in fact ran the theatre with his wife, Jenette.
+- While Jack Langrishe did operate a theatre in Deadwood, he was not gay and ran the theatre with his wife, Jenette.